...

 Pindus mountain range

-The Pindus mountain range is Greece’s gem: it includes some of its most beautiful and highest mountains and some of its most picturesque villages.
-In the mountains that define the Northern Pindus National Park, many villages nestle, each with its unique charm.
+The Pindus mountain range is Greece’s gem, and it includes some of its most beautiful and highest mountains and most picturesque villages.
+Many mountain villages define the Northern Pindus National Park, each with a unique charm.

 Mikro Papigo